jccuevas/cpp-docs.es-es/docs/standard-library/regex-token-iterator-class.md

 ### <a name="parameters"></a>Parámetros

-El iterador que se va a comparar con la derecha.
+*derecha* el iterador que se compara con.

 ### <a name="remarks"></a>Comentarios